zobin8/feed2shark/docs/source/configure.rst

 - {one field of the rss feed}_pattern_case_sensitive: either the pattern matching for the specified field should be case sensitive or not.
 Default to true if not specified.
 - no_uri_pattern_no_global_pattern: don't apply global pattern (see above) when no pattern-by-uri is defined in the uri_list.
 Allows to get all entries of a rss in the uri_list because no pattern is defined so we match them all.
 Defaults to false, meaning the global patterns will be tried on every rss in the uri_list NOT HAVING specific patterns and so ONLY entries from the specific uri in the uri_list matching the global patterns will be considered.
  addtags: add the tags from the rss feed at the end of the toot.
 Defaults to true.
+- ignore_ssl: when the uri or uri_list contains an https url with an invalid certificate (e.g an expired one), feed2toot will be unable to get rss content.
+This option allows to bypass the ssl security to catch the rss content.
+Defaults to false.

 For the [hashtaglist] section: